The mission of Pierce College is to create quality educational opportunities for a diverse community of learners to thrive in an evolving world.

 Conditions of Employment

-Pierce College is a “fully vaccinated campus” under the state’s higher education guidance, which means that COVID-19 vaccination (or allowable exemption) will be required for all employees and students.
-More information can be found here: Vaccination Requirements.
+Pierce College is a “fully vaccinated campus” under the state’s higher education guidance, which means that COVID-19 vaccination is highly encouraged for all employees and students.

 Applicants considered for this position will be required to disclose if they are the subject of any substantiated findings or current investigations related to sexual misconduct at their current employment and past employment.
 Disclosure is required under Washington State Law RCW 28B.112.080.

 An offer of employment will not carry with it any responsibility or obligation on the part of the District to sponsor an H-1B visa.
 In compliance with the Immigration Reform and Control Act of 1986, proof of authorization to work in the United States will be required at the time of hire.